awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

-### The AWS IoT Greengrass Core software does not run on Raspberry Pi because user namespace is not enabled\.<a name="troubleshoot-user-namespace"></a>

-**Solution:** This solution applies to Jessie Raspbian distributions only\.
-Do not run this command on other distributions\.
-User namespaces are enabled in Stretch \(and later\) distributions by default\.

-On the Jessie device, run `BRANCH=stable rpi-update` to update to the latest stable versions of the firmware and kernel\.

-**Note**
-User namespace support is required to run AWS IoT Greengrass in the default `Greengrass container` mode\.
-It isn't required to run in `No container` mode\.
-For more information, see [Considerations When Choosing Lambda Function Containerization](lambda-group-config.md#lambda-containerization-considerations)\.

 ### ERROR: unable to accept TCP connection\. accept tcp \[::\]:8000: accept4: too many open files\.<a name="troubleshoot-file-descriptor-limit"></a>

 **Solution:** You might see this error in the `greengrassd` script output\.
 This can occur if the file descriptor limit for the AWS IoT Greengrass Core software has reached the threshold and must be increased\.